 The Buffalo Yacht Club is proud to host one of the fastest growing high school sailing programs in the country.
 From just a handful of sailors in 2009, the program now hosts more than 50 sailors from Fourteen area high schools.
-The program includes a fleet of eighteen Club 420 class sailboats, floating docks, and a team of experienced coaches.
+The program includes a fleet of eighteen FJ class sailboats purchased in 2017, floating docks, and a team of experienced coaches.
 Many of the students participating in the BYC program have gone on to sail for college teams, and win and place in major regattas including winning the 2014 Junior Lightning North American's.
 Contact us if your school is interested in starting a team.

 To build a strong local high school sailing program which promotes seamanship and sportsmanship while encouraging inter-scholastic competition at local and regional levels by combining the talents of student sailors from local high schools.

 The program is open to full time students, girls and boys, at the local high schools in grades 9 through 12.
 Team sizes can be as small as one sailor.
 Competitors race in teams of two and single sailors will be paired with athletes from other schools.
 Sailors entering 8th grade who have previous race experience are eligible to register for this program.
 By ISSA rule, 8th graders cannot compete in official ISSA sanctioned regattas, however they can compete in our local interscholastic regattas.

 High school teams practice two days a week and race one day a week from 3:30 p.m.-7:00 p.m.
 Teams are broken up into practice groups.
 Depending on a sailor’s school, he/she will be placed into either a Monday/Wednesday practice group or a Tuesday/Thursday group.
 All sailors come to race day on Fridays, where their team competes each week in an A/B division format.
 Results are posted online weekly so that teams can chart progress.